-FIG. 1 illustrates the general architecture of a referral system that operates in accordance with the present invention.
+FIG. 1 illustrates the general architecture of a referral hardware/software components, including any non- 20 system that operates in accordance with the present invention.
 The system includes a customer computer 108, an associate Web site 100, and a merchant Web site 106, all of which are linked together by the Internet 104.
 The customer computer 108 may be any type of computing device that allows a user ("customer") to interactively browse Web sites via a Web browser 112.
-For example, the customer computer 10 108 may be a personal computer (PC) that runs the Windows NT operating system.
+For example, the customer computer 108 may be a personal computer (PC) that runs the Windows NT operating system.